BITSS-OPA/opa-deworming/index.md

 ### Gains in earnings

 Gains in earnings ($\Delta W_{t}$) from 10, 15, and 20 years after the intervention are used to measure the effect of multiple rounds of deworming on welfare over time.
 This is an important difference from approach 1, which only measures gains in earnings at year 10 and extrapolates them into the future.
 To extrapolate earnings after the 20-year measurement, the authors assume that the welfare gains disapear 25 years after the intervention.
 Hence the treatment effect over an individual's working life is the sum of the treatment effects over their working lifetime[^8].
 This approach also disregards externality effects and measures the estimated effects directly on earnings (as opposed to approach 1 that measures effects on earnings indirectly through hours worked).
-The estimated treatment effects that pools years 10, 15, and 20, is `r paste0("$", round(mean(lambda1_new_so),0) )` dollars per person per year.
+The estimated treatment effects that pools years 10, 15, and 20, is $80 dollars per person per year.

 Gains in yearly earnings represent the treatment effect on welfare ($\alpha^{pooled}$), which implicitly takes into consideration the life cycle profile of wages, economywide growth, etc.